Lower Manaslu Trek is new promoted trail connected from Manakamana Temple to Gorkha royal palace.

 After enjoying sunrise and mountain views, we descend toward another Gurung village called Tallo Thotneri.
 The journey takes about seven hours in total.
-Though no commercial lodging facility is available here, there is excellent home stay facility in the village.
+Though no commercial lodging facility is available here, there is an excellent homestay facility in the village.
 Villagers also showcase their traditional dances and offer local delicacies.
 Sita Cave and Olajung Danda are the other attractions in and around Tallo Thotneri.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Around Manaslu budget trek or around Manaslu lodge trek cost we offer you Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and of course the trip price will vary according to group size.
-For the deluxe and luxury Tent style trekking tour plan, 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) with attached bathroom while on trekking on possible places, so let us know the new quote.
+Around Manaslu budget trek or around Manaslu lodge trek cost will vary according to group size.
+For the deluxe and luxury Tent style trekking tour plan, 3-stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) with attached bathroom while on trekking on possible places, so let us know the new quote.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 Cost Exclude :